 Cognoscenti features opinions, perspectives and essays from some of New England’s best and brightest thinkers.
 We publish commentaries on politics, culture, sports, law, medicine, innovation, religion and media.
 In selecting our pieces, we consider timeliness, originality and strength of argument.
 But above all, we look for great writing and provocative thought leadership.

 For the newcomers who wish to write for Cognoscenti, submissions can be sent to firstname.lastname@example.org.
 If we feel it is a good fit with minimal revisions, we will be in touch.
-We regret that we cannot respond to everyone.
+We do our utmost to respond to everyone in a timely fashion.